 “We think that the tribe is like an eagle.
 One wing is male and the other is female.
 And only when the two wings are equal, the tribe is able to fly.”

 These words are from Jane Goodall, renowned English ethologist who the world knew for her pioneering studies on chimpanzees.
-He cited them from the head of an indigenous tribe in Latin America when he was asked about gender equality in science during a public conversation with women, framed in a consecrated educational project.
+He cited them from the head of an indigenous tribe in Latin America when he was asked about gender equity in science during a public conversation with women, framed in a consecrated educational project.

 “Woman in science, research and conservation means diversity of approach, inexhaustible source of curiosity, scientific devotion, capacity for adaptation, generation of knowledge; Just as it fertilizes life, it engenders wisdom, at any level, with methodological tools for science; with intuitive and practical mechanisms in their daily lives,” said Sara Inés Lara, executive director of ProAves.